+0 Score change

 What she says.
 What she doesn't say.

-The reporter has sent a short follow-up through the secure channel.
-Read the external text first.
-Then use the toggle to see what lies beneath the formal words.
-Both readings matter — one for the process, one for your decision about Art.
-19 protection.
+A short follow-up via the secure channel.
+Read the external text, then toggle to what lies beneath.
+Both readings feed your Art.
+19 decision.

 External · What the reporter wrote